Fattigman/GrapeTree/README.md

 # GrapeTree

-This is forked version of GrapeTree which will only contain the content responsible for drawing trees on the front-end.
+This is forked version of GrapeTree which will only contain the content responsible for drawing trees on the client-side.
 With this version, there won't be a need for hosting a server with a specific version of GrapeTree, and the software can be tailored towards your specific application.